afollestad/assent/README.md

 first `AfterPermissionResult` annotated method in the target class object (with a matching permission set) and invokes it.

-The target class couldn't be any object.
+The target class could be any object.
 It even works like this:

 ```java
 public class OtherClass {